jaroslaw1984/booklist/README.md

-# BOOK LIST with a fake REST API using JSON Server and Webpack
+# BOOK LIST with REST API using JSON Server and Webpack

 With this application we can management a book's that are store in json file as a database.
 We can add a book by a form, delete or edit from UI.